mineyUCSD/cse15l-lab-reports/LabReport3.md

 ./technical/911report/chapter-8.txt
 ./technical/911report/chapter-9.txt
 ./technical/911report/preface.txt
 ```

 Including the `+` before `15` changed find from looking for less than to looking for more than 15 minutes.
 It found all of the files, expect for the directories that I added less
 than 15 minutes ago.
 That is because I cloned `./technical` probably an hour ago at this point.
-I see use in this if you are trying to find files that you were recently
+This greater than functionality could be useful if you are trying to find files you haven't touched in forever, so you can possibly clean the clutter, or maybe change some of those untampered files fo fun!
-working on that are in a directory, maybe if the directory is a bit cluttered and you cannot find the files you were changing just by scrolling through the list, or possibly you forgot!

 ## `-exec`